FOR IMMEDIATE RELEASE: March 23, 2012

 The Office of Healthy Homes and Lead Hazard Control (OHHLHC) oversees seven grant programs under the Program Management and Assurance Division.
 The OHHLHC provides funds to state and local governments to develop cost-effective ways to reduce lead-based paint hazards.
 In addition, the office enforces HUD's lead-based paint regulations, provides public outreach and technical assistance, and conducts technical studies to help protect children and their families from health and safety hazards in the home.

-The City of Syracuse will partner with the Department of Neighborhood and Business Development, Home HeadQuarters, Empire Housing and Development Corporation, and the Onondaga County Health Department and use the Lead Hazard Reduction Demonstration Grant funds to address lead hazards in 250 units, providing lead-safe homes for low-income families and children throughout the region.
+The City of Rochester will partner with the Monroe County Department of Public Health and Rochester Housing Authority and use the Lead Hazard Reduction Demonstration Grant funds to funding to address lead hazards in 220 units, providing lead-safe homes for low-income families and children.
 The Lead Hazard Reduction Demonstration grant program is targeted for urban jurisdictions with the greatest lead-based paint hazard control needs.